 - Church services are closed for now, and no other ministries will start in-person meetings at this time.

 - We will remain connected via our Newsletter, "NewsPoints" (subscribe here)

-- Please avail yourself of our online giving portal to continue financially supporting our church during this hiatus
+- Please avail yourself of our online giving portal to continue financially supporting our church

 - Check back for new developments